App version: 0.1.0

 Pros

-One of the biggest benefits of a CELOC is that ability to have access to cash when you need it over time.
+One of the biggest benefits of a CELOC is the ability to have access to cash when you need it over time.
 Another benefit is that, while a line of credit functions like a credit card, providing you with access to revolving credit, it may have a lower interest rate than a business credit card.A commercial equity line of credit could also help you even out cash flow during slow seasons.
-If you know that sales grind to a halt over the summer, a line of credit could be a tool to help you keep afloat and cover your business expenses until sales pick back up again.And a commercial equity line of credit can empower you to leverage business opportunities that arise.
+If you know that sales grind to a halt over the summer, a line of credit could be a tool to help you keep afloat and cover your business expenses until sales pick back up again.In addition, a commercial equity line of credit can empower you to leverage business opportunities that arise.
 Maybe you have the opportunity to rent the commercial space next to your shop.
 Without access to capital, you might not have the funds to cover the extra rent and remodels needed.If you’re looking to build your personal or business credit, paying on your line of credit on time could help you do so, as long as that lender reports to one or more personal or business credit bureaus.

 Cons